2Yr·

 4.1 Crypto exchanges

-The crypto world is not yet as regulated as the stock market, which means that there are always rip-offs and scams.
-A licensed and regulated crypto exchange is the "BISON App", which cooperates with the Stuttgart Stock Exchange.
-For beginners, a simple and reputable way to invest in exclusively established cryptocurrencies, by the way, also via a savings plan, although there are other providers that are no less good.
+The crypto world is not yet as regulated as the stock market, which means that rip-offs and scams occur time and again.
+One licensed and regulated crypto exchange is the "BISON App", which cooperates with the Stuttgart Stock Exchange.
+For beginners, this is a simple and reputable way to invest exclusively in established cryptocurrencies, including via a savings plan, although there are other providers that are no less good.

 @Europoor